Deciphering the coalescence behavior of Coulomb-Schr\"odinger atomic wave functions from an operator product expansion: Introduction

 First we give a brief account of the history.
 To our knowledge, the electron-nucleus coalescence behavior of the hydrogen-like atom with general orbital angular momentum quantum number was first addressed by L\"owdin in 1954~\cite{Loewdin1954}.
 Subsequently, the $S$-wave two-particle coalescence behavior in any multi-electron atom was summarized by Kato in 1957~\cite{Kato1957},

 with $\gamma= {m \alpha\over 2}$ for two-electron coalescence, and $\gamma=-m Z\alpha$ for an electron coinciding with the nucleus. \eqref{Kato:cusp:condition} is often called Kato's cusp condition.
-In the 60s, the cusp condition was extended to the hydrogen molecule~\cite{Kolos:1960zz,Pack1966}.
-Recently, the three-particle coalescence behavior for atomic and molecular wave functions have been addressed by Fournaris {\it et al.}~\cite{Fournais2005}.
+In the '60s, the cusp condition was extended to the hydrogen molecule~\cite{Kolos:1960zz,Pack1966}.
+Recently, the three-particle coalescence behavior for atomic and molecular wave functions has been addressed by Fournais {\it et al.}~\cite{Fournais2005}.
 To date nothing is known about four or more particle coalescence behavior of atomic wave functions.

-Most preceding work in this area heavily relies upon complicated mathematics in seeking approximate solutions of eigen-wave functions of \eqref{Coul:Hamiltonian}, which is not so illuminating.
-In this work, we attempt to provide an alternative perspective, {\it i.e.}, these {\it universal} coalescence behaviors can actually be best understood within the nonrelativistic EFT, by invoking the powerful {\it operator product expansion} (OPE) technique.
+Most preceding work in this area heavily relies upon complicated mathematics in seeking approximate solutions of eigen-wave functions of \eqref{Coul:Hamiltonian}, which is not so illuminating In this work, we attempt to provide an alternative perspective, {\it i.e.}, these {\it universal} coalescence behaviors can actually be best understood within the nonrelativistic EFT, by invoking the powerful {\it operator product expansion} (OPE) technique.

 OPE was originally formulated by Wilson in 1969~\cite{Wilson:1969zs}.
 Shortly after it was applied to account for the scaling violation observed in deep-inelastic scattering experiment, and played a vital role in establishing QCD as the fundamental theory of strong interaction.
 OPE has also served a crucial element in the influential QCD sum rules to extract nonperturbative hadron properties~\cite{Shifman:1978bx}.